 What You Need To Know To Use This Collection

 MacCord's and Carter's system of excavation was both forward thinking and yet did not anticipate the future use of digital

 technologies.
-The use of 5-by-5-foot units and ¼-inch screening was virtually unprecedented for historic period sites and would
+The use of 5-by-5-foot units and ¼-inch screening was virtually unprecedented for archaeological sites

 That said, the excavators used a system that assigned positive and negative alphanumeric numbers to units.
 For example,

 1B and –1B were used to identify two different units on the same north line.
 The grid has been reconfigured for this

 project and carefully checked to insure that this database represents units as MacCord and Carter organized them.